tmtxt/tmtxt.github.com/_posts/2014-03-20-browserify-bring-nodejs-modules-to-browser.md

 # 1. Browserify in the command line

-[Browserify](http://browserify.org/) helps you to modularize your client side Javascript code using Nodejs `require` style.
+[Browserify](http://browserify.org/) helps you modularize your client side Javascript code using Nodejs `require` style.
 It also supports transforming Nodejs modules on npm to browser compatible ones.
 You can install browserify using npm